epfl-si/zeebe-db-monitor/README.md

   - it needs all the zeebe data files, so this where the app will create the symlink between from the RO folder
   - by ex.: a mounted RW folder in kubernetes
   - use the env `ZEEBE_DATA_RW_BASE_PATH` to set it

+#### Error management
+To keep with inconsistency on disk access, the app never crash if the db is not available, but return empty values

 ## Prometheus